9 Best Order Fulfillment Companies for Small Businesses for 2023

 - Operational visibility: Use the platform’s software to see each order’s status in real-time, including photos of every packed box.

-ShipHero’s only international warehouses are located in Canada, so it isn’t able to provide local fulfillment in most global markets.
+ShipHero’s only international warehouses are located in Canada, so it can’t provide local fulfillment in most global markets.
 For retailers focused on expanding globally, we recommend a global warehouse network like ShipBob or FBA.

 Red Stag: Best for Oversized, Heavy, High-value, or Fragile items